 If you find yourself facing divorce…

-You should have an experienced family law attorney representing your interests and educating you on your rights and reasonable expectations along the way.
+You should have an experienced family law attorney representing your interests and educating you on your rights and reasonable expectations.
 The outcome of this process will likely have long-term consequences so it is important to get it right.

 Divorce and child custody cases can be complex and you should have an attorney who focuses in this area of the law.
 Since 2010 I have devoted my law practice to domestic relations law and have seventeen years experience as an attorney.

 Attorney Drew Richman can represent you in your divorce with attention to the following issues:

 Because it can be difficult to predict the outcome of any trial I work hard to negotiate reasonable settlements for my clients.
 However, when a reasonable settlement is not possible I am an aggressive advocate for my clients in the courtroom.
 Trials require knowledge and compliance with rules of court and evidence and self represented parties are held to the same standard as attorneys.
 This is litigation and not something you want to try and handle without an attorney.
 I have been trying cases for over eighteen years.

 Some of the cases I handle are considered complex divorces because they involve high value asset estates into the seven figures with complicated property holdings, such as trusts, multiple homes and business interests.
 Regardless of who you are or what the issues may be I will exercise the utmost discretion and confidentiality while working with you through your divorce.

 I will personally oversee every aspect of your case, including management of the expert team that is often required to prepare a complex estate in divorce to mediation or trial.
 Knowing the right experts to bring in as part of your divorce team and managing those experts is a critical part of how your case will be handled.

 Division of Marital Property